-Financial aid packages for returning students are mailed between the final week of May and mid-June.
-To accept the offer, students are asked to sign and return a copy of the Award Letter within two weeks.
+Financial aid packages for returning students are emailed to their Mount St. Mary's email account in June.
+To accept the offer, students are asked to sign and return a copy of the Award Letter to the Financial Aid Office within two weeks.

 A random selection of FAFSAs are chosen for verification by the federal processing system.
-Those selected will be required to submit appropriate paperwork, including federal tax returns for both the student and parents (for dependent students), to the financial aid office.
-The financial aid office will make this request in early May.
+Those selected will be required to submit appropriate paperwork to the Financial Aid Office.
+The office wil begin sending requests home to selected students in early May.
+Requests will include a Verification Worksheet which must be completed and returned to the office.
+In addition, families will be asked to submit tax information that was submitted to the IRS.
 Failure to comply with any of these requests will result in the cancellation of all federal aid in the student's package.

 Up to 50% of tuition annually is awarded based on financial need to students who live at home and commute to the Mount.
 When combined with an academic scholarship, total money from the Mount cannot exceed 50% of tuition.